ealwafai/sweater-weather/README.md

   * First, login or join
   * Then register your application.
 Go to your apps, click New Application, and fill in the required details.
   * NOTE: All applications must follow the API Guidelines, including properly providing attribution for the photographer and Unsplash.
+* Bored API
+  * Sign up
+  * Go to your API keys, fill in API key name, and select Generate.

 ## Configuration